Table of Contents

 2. The Engineering Truth: Power Isn't Just About Quantity

-A motor’s performance depends on torque, efficiency curve, and power delivery — not just the number of motors.
+Let's talk engineering for a moment.
+A motor's performance depends on torque, efficiency curve, and power delivery — not just the number of motors.

-• A high-torque mid or rear hub motor can outperform a dual-motor setup on real hills if it delivers power more efficiently.
+A high-torque mid or rear hub motor can outperform a dual-motor setup on real hills if it delivers power more efficiently.

-• A well-tuned controller can optimize current and temperature management, extending both performance and motor lifespan.
+A well-tuned controller can optimize current and temperature management, extending both performance and motor lifespan.

-• And fewer components mean less energy loss, less heat, and higher overall system efficiency.
+And fewer components mean less energy loss, less heat, and higher overall system efficiency.

 So while "dual motor" might sound like double performance, it's often just double complexity.